TommyJones/tidylda/README.md

 # now that you have new documents, maybe you want to fold them into the model?
 lda2 <- refit(
   object = lda,
-  dtm = d, # save me the trouble of manually-combining these by just using d iterations = 200, burnin = 175, calc_likelihood = TRUE,
+  new_data = d, # save me the trouble of manually-combining these by just using d iterations = 200, burnin = 175,
+  calc_likelihood = TRUE,